ChandramohanG/IAC/README.md

 2. Simple1VMEnvironment.ps1 - Create a simple VM environment

    ![Simple VM](SimpleVM.png)

+    Note: 2 Login prompts will be prompted.

+         1. Login to Azure with your credentials
+         2. Login Information for the VM's

 3. Projet1_STAGEEnvironment.ps1  - Sample file contains an Infrastructure with 1 Virtual Network, 2 SubNets, 2 VM's with IIS,
    1 SQL Server.